East London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Inadequate history taking led to incorrect assumptions, nursing staff failed to follow NEWS policy for escalation, and there was confusion and non-compliance with the PE policy, highlighting a need for review.
+Concerns summary (AI summary) Inadequate history taking led to incorrect assumptions, nursing staff failed to follow NEWS policy for escalation, and there was confusion and non-compliance with the PE policy, highlighting a need for review.

 Conrad Colson